Pheonnexx/hagura/_posts/2017-01-12-example1-resetpassword-email-link.md

 <h3>digital-register-frontend</h3>
  - New routes were needed for changing passwords, and requesting password reset emails.
- - New pages which followed the design were needed for the
+ - New pages which followed the design were needed for changing passwords, and requesting password reset emails.
  - Changes to the information we send to our public-account-service-api, additional checks were needed to validate the token.

 <h3>esecurity-frontend</h3>